 Quantitative studies have dominated the literature during the past 20 years and have focused on ecological approaches.
 For example Tzortzakaki et al. (2018) studied the effect of the different land-cover types on bird species richness and abundance and concluded that open green spaces are the most significant factor favoring bird diversity in a coastal city in Greece.
 Qualitative studies represent 20% of the articles.
 These mainly use a social-ecological approach.
 Studies use qualitative interviews to assess urban coastal environmental constructs and preferences (Cleland et al. 2015).
 Other qualitative studies have been used to design green infrastructure in urban cities (Chen et al. 2015).
 Policy studies such as Guerrero Valdebenito & Alarcon Rodriguez (2018) used qualitative approaches to assess tensions and threats to traditional small-scale artisanal fishers coexisting with larger urbanized systems such as mega infrastructures, ports and cities.
 Modelling studies which include simulation of urban conditions, have begun to emerge in the past six years (Fig. 3c) to address a wide variety of issues.
 For example, Stathopoulou & Cartalis (2007) modeled the thermal urban environment and urban heat island phenomenon in mayor urban areas in Greece.
 Su et al. (2019) used modelling to determine realistic flooding scenarios.
 Other modelling studies have contributed to assess social-ecological dimensions.
 Sahal et al. (2013) used macro-simulators and micro-simulators with multi-agent-based modelling to select shelter points and choose evacuation routes for future tsunamis.
 Song et al. (2016) modeled urban environmental benefits, such as green infrastructure, industrial upgrade, and environmental management, in China, testing social-economic and demographic variables.
 The use of modelling to inform environmental policies has been approached mainly through mapping and risk assessments.
 For instance, Storch & Downes (2011) quantified and mapped current and future city-wide flood risks, combining climate change scenarios with urban land use scenarios.
+A key finding is that qualitative research approaches have been underrepresented.
+This has important consequences especially when assessing how the general public engage with urbanization and its impacts in coastal zones.
+Accordingly, there are important gaps of knowledge in this area.

 When looking at the main research objectives it is interesting to note that the study of pollution and human impacts have dominated the literature (Fig. 3d).
 These articles mainly focus on the effects of stressors over coastal urban ecosystems and cities.
 For instance, Jartun & Pettersen (2010) collected sediments from urban stormwater runoff and analyzed various contaminants, showing that several active pollution sources are supplying the runoff systems.
 Studies that focus on habitat use in urban areas are also common.
-For example studies have focused on differences in communities between fixed and floating structures (Holloway & Connell 2002) or on abundance and survival rates of charismatic species in highly industrialized bays (Eguchi et al. 2010).
+For example, studies have focused on differences in communities between fixed and floating structures (Holloway & Connell 2002) or on abundance and survival rates of charismatic species in highly industrialized bays (Eguchi et al. 2010).
 Studies which focus on different aspects of city design are less frequent, but they have been increasing in the last 10 years.
-Some of these studies have developed climatic guidelines for planning and identifying climatic needs in a coastal cities (e.g Alcoforado et al. 2009), others have applied multi-criteria decision analysis to explore local stakeholders' perceptions in terms of priority actions for waterfront development (Papatheochari & Coccossis 2019).
+Some of these studies have developed climatic guidelines for planning and identifying climatic needs in coastal cities (e.g Alcoforado et al. 2009), others have applied multi-criteria decision analysis to explore local stakeholders' perceptions in terms of priority actions for waterfront development (Papatheochari & Coccossis 2019).